lzhang124/fetal/README.md

 # fetal

-Temporal segmentation of BOLD MRI scans of fetal orgains
+Temporal segmentation of BOLD MRI scans of fetal organs